rubaizmomin/project-snack-overflow/README.md

 VerboVerse

-## Team Members
+### Team Members

-    - Rubaiz Momin - 1006903479
+##### Rubaiz Momin - 1006903479
-    - Cindy Ji - 1006718223
+##### Cindy Ji - 1006718223
-    - Vanshika Virmani - 1006865251
+##### Vanshika Virmani - 1006865251

 ## Web Application Description

-VerboVerse is a web application that allows people of different languages to schedule meetings and the application translates each other’s languages to their respective primary language to break language barriers.
+_VerboVerse_ is an interactive web application that allows people from different cultural backgrounds and languages to communicate with each other effortlessly.
+The app offers users the option to create and schedule meetings with video and audio calling option.
+What makes this app an even more immersive experience for the users is that it serves as the platform for performing real time translation of the different languages so that people can overcome their language barriers.

+Overall, _VerboVerse_ is an innovative and user-friendly web app that offers an engaging experience for communicating more easily.

-## Key Features for Beta Version
+### Key Features for Beta Version

     - Login Page:
         - Users can sign in/ create an account using Auth0